-Extenuating circumstances are always taken into consideration.
-If a student misses a lesson and does not contact their instructor to cancel, OR does not meet their instructor’s cancellation policy, it is considered absent and is paid for.
+While extenuating circumstances are always taken into consideration, if a student misses a lesson and does not contact their instructor to cancel, OR does not meet their instructor’s cancellation policy, it is considered absent and is paid for.

 Student-canceled lessons that met the instructors’ cancellation policy will be made up, as well as all lessons canceled by the instructor.

 Teaching apprentices have been recommended by their major studio professor.
 Teaching artists, generally graduate students, have also been recommended by their major studio professor.
 Non-graduate student teaching artists from the community have been

 All instructors have the three clearances as required by the state of Pennsylvania.
 They include Act 114, Federal Background Check; Act 134, Child Abuse Clearance; and Act 151, State Criminal Background Check.